diyaAden/CSE3902_LOZ/README.md

 - DDDDDW - Set the number of collected rupees to 99
 - PPP - Warp to the special Pokemon rooms

+Achievements
+- U DEAD :( - When game over
+- OMG, BOMB! - When bomb collide with enemy
+- Hi!
+Old Man. - First meet old man
+- What is that? - Pick up item
+- OK, IM BACK. - Wall monster catch the enemy and send link back to first room

 Sprint 5 Additions
 - Cheat Codes
 - Game Timer
 - Start Screen
 - Extra Rooms and Enemies
+- Achievements

 Updates Log:
 - Sprint 2 Completion 2/21/22